emilyjspencer/dancewear-app/README.md

 * Make it a PWA - progressive web app
 * Code splitting
 * Image optimization
-* Authentication - how to do this
+* Authentication - how to do this  - stateful or stateless authentication.
+Currently have no knowledge of JWT - useful to learn
+* Filtering - use named queries on the backend